MariaPaulaAndrade/MariaPaulaAndrade/README.md

 - **Machine Learning Modeling:** Classification, Regression, Clustering, Optimization algoritms.
 - **Causal Inference Methods:** A/B test, Difference-in-Differences, Regression Discontinuity Design, Instrumental Variables, Statistical Matching.

-## Data Science Projects
-I have a degree in Economics and am currently a master's student in Economics at the Federal University of Pernambuco.
-I'm passionate about data science and causal inference.
-Currently, I am improving my skills in Python and SQL through free courses and data collection, data analysis and machine learning projects.

 ## Certificates
 - **DIME Analytics, The World Bank Group**.
 Reproducible Research Fundamentals Course.
 - **National School of Public Administration (ENAP)**.
 Storytelling with Data for Successful Professional Communication.